ernesto-web/ernesto-web.github.io/_posts/2018-11-8-Sophomore year.md

 # Content coming to this post soon!

-Sorry for not having much on these yet but I am trying to get my website together before I begin writing.
+Sorry for not having much on these posts yet but I am trying to get my website together before I begin writing.
 So stay tuned!